jmccormick23/enchantment/README.txt

 **IMPORTANT**
-DO NOT move the .csv files out of the folder they are in.
-I'm using relative file paths and this will result in the program not finding a .csv anymore.
+Keep the .csv files in the same folder location as the lookup.py program.
+I'm using relative file paths and not having these files in the same location will result in the program not finding a .csv anymore.

 ## Installation